wythe/xenon/README.md

 ###<a name="2.3"/>2.3 Optional Dependencies

-Boost dependencies are not required for xenon, but some tests tests will be skipped if boost cannot be found.
+Boost dependencies are not required for xenon, but some tests will be skipped if boost cannot be found.

 * ubuntu: sudo apt-get install libboost-all-dev
 * mac: brew install boost